Composer: Julián Mª Morejón Carmona

 When it opens, a window will be displayed with the content that the camera is capturing at that moment and at the bottom we will have a series of options to choose from to scan the environment that we want.

 In total, we have 5 possible options or modes, which would be:

-- Fast reading mode: allows you to read a text very quickly and reproduce it through voice synthesis.
+- Speed reading mode: allows you to read a text very quickly and reproduce it through voice synthesis.

 - Explore mode: provides information about all objects around the person.

-- Food Label Mode: designed to identify food through its labeling, it also allows barcode scanning.
+- Food Label Mode: designed to identify food through its labeling, it also allows you to scan barcodes.

-- Document Scan Mode: through a photo to a document, the application can read the text found in it and reproduce it through voice synthesis or allow the user to enlarge it.
+- Document Scan Mode: through a photo to a document, the application will be able to read the text that is in it and reproduce it by means of voice synthesis or allow the user to enlarge it.

-- Currency Mode: Identifies US dollar bills accurately, as long as they are in acceptable condition
+- Currency Mode: Identify US dollar bills accurately, as long as they are in acceptable condition.

 Access to the settings is somewhat complex, since it is found in the account menu located in the app, where we will find the configuration section, where we can make some basic adjustments in the application, although interesting.